Pylons/pyramid/docs/narr/hooks.rst

-.. warning:: When a NotFound view callable accepts an argument list as described in :ref:`request_and_context_view_definitions`, the ``context`` passed as the first argument to the view callable will be the :exc:`repoze.bfg.exceptions.NotFound` exception instance.
+.. warning:: When a NotFound view callable accepts an argument list as described in :ref:`request_and_context_view_definitions`, the ``context`` passed as the first argument to the view callable will be the :exc:`pyramid.exceptions.NotFound` exception instance.
    If available, the *model* context will still be available as ``request.context``.